michael-hll/command-tube/README.md

 Syntax: - DELETE_LINE_IN_FILE: -f|--file file [-n|--number number] [-b|--begins begins] [-c|--contains contains] [-e|--empty] [-r|--result result] [--continue [m][n]] [--redo [m]] [--if run] [--key] [--note note]
 Parameters:
    -f/--file:     The file you want to delete lines from.
    -n/--number:   The line number you want to delete.
 1 is the first line, -1 is the last line.
-If the number is greater than file lines then return the last line.
    -b/--begins:   The line begins with character you want to delete.
    -c/--contains: The line contains with character you want to delete.
    -e/--empty:    A flag to tell if delete empty line.
 Default no.
-   -r/--result:   The text file to store deleted directory result.
+   -r/--result:   The text file to store deleted result.

 Support from version: 2.0.0</pre>
 ### 6: DELETE_VARIABLE